Ananya-Mondal/Froker_Assignment1_Backend_Development/README.md

 a) Accessing this end point without any payload.
 <img src="https://github.com/Ananya-Mondal/Froker_Assignment1_Backend_Development/blob/main/img5.png" />
-b) Accessing this end point without any payload.
+b) Accessing this end point with valid payload.
+It return a access token.
+We need to use this token to access any other Api
 <img src="https://github.com/Ananya-Mondal/Froker_Assignment1_Backend_Development/blob/main/img6.png" />